sriramab/gamamanual/G__Operators.md

   * OP(`list`, `int`, `bool`, `list`) --->  `list`

 #### Result:
-takes a sample of the specified size from the elements of x using either with or without replacement with given weightstakes a sample of the specified size from the elements of x using either with or without replacement
+takes a sample of the specified size from the elements of x using either with or without replacementtakes a sample of the specified size from the elements of x using either with or without replacement with given weights

 #### Examples:
 ```
-list var0 <- sample([2,10,1],2,false,[0.1,0.7,0.2]); 	// var0 equals [10,2]
+list var0 <- sample([2,10,1],2,false); 	// var0 equals [1,2]
-list var1 <- sample([2,10,1],2,false); 	// var1 equals [1,2]
+list var1 <- sample([2,10,1],2,false,[0.1,0.7,0.2]); 	// var1 equals [10,2]
 ```